TimoBolkart/FLAME-Blender-Add-on/docs/README.md

 # Flame Face Model - Blender addon

-An addon to 1-click generate & control a head with skinning & shapekeys, based on the FLAME 2017 SIGGRAPH Asia Paper.
+An addon to 1-click generate & control a head with skinning & shapekeys, trained on a dataset of 33k+ scanned heads, and based on the FLAME 2017 SIGGRAPH Asia Paper.
 ![](flame_blender_addon.png)

 ### Fork changelog: